Falling Film Chiller

 • Simplicity of control

-• Easy access to the open system industrial water chiller and easy to clean even during operation
+• Easy access to the open system water film chiller and easy to clean even during operation

 • Suitable chiller for contaminated liquids (for example greywater or red water)